casualcore/casual/middleware/administration/documentation/cli/gateway.operation.md

       --list-outbound-groups [0..1]
            list all outbound groups

-      --legend [0..1]  (list-connections) [1]
+      --legend [0..1]
            show legend for the output of the supplied option

            Documentation and description for abbreviations and acronyms used as columns in output

-           note: not all options has legend, use 'auto complete' to find out which legends are supported.
+           The following options has legend:

+         SUB OPTIONS:

+            --list-connections [0..1]
+                 list legend for --list-connections

       --state [0..1]  (json, yaml, xml, ini, line) [0..1] prints state in the provided format to stdout